avih/mpv/DOCS/compile-javascript.md

 but neither of them uses pkg-config and both have to be fetched manually.

 If both are present then mpv will build both into the same binary, but will pick Duktape at runtime by default.
-To run a script with MuJS, use `mpv --script-opts=js-backend=mujs`.
+To run a script with MuJS when both are compiled, use `mpv --js-backend=mujs`.

 Duktape - http://duktape.org/
 -----------------------------